Shravyap08/DL-projects/CNNs for image classification using CIFAR-10/README.md

 ## Project Overview
 This project involves the implementation of a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset.
 The model consists of four convolutional blocks with batch normalization, max-pooling, and ReLU activation functions, followed by two fully connected layers for classification.
+This project implements models for both balanced and imbalanced CIFAR-10 datasets.

 ## Model Design